MrDuck128/PlaytimeTracker/README.md

 - To add pictures to game listings, put a .png file with the game name (can be custom but must match the game name in *gamesExeNames.json*) in the folder named GameIcons (GameIcons must be in the same directory as the executable)

+- Double clicking a game opens *Session Preview* for that game

+- Clicking on *Sort* button toggles game sorting between *Name* and *Playtime*

 ![](source/showcase.png)